DinoChiesa/Apigee-Java-Xslt/README.md

 Pull requests are welcomed!

-## Build Dependencies

-- Apigee Edge expressions v1.0
-- Apigee Edge message-flow v1.0
-- Apache commons lang 2.6
-- Apache commons validator 1.4.1
-- Apache commons io 2.0.1
-- Apache commons pool 1.6

 ## License

-This material is Copyright (c) 2017-2019, Google LLC.  and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright (c) 2017-2020, Google LLC.  and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.